-ACEI has an active network of country liaisons who inform ACEI about education policies and activities in their respective countries.
-Country Liaisons report information and events as experienced by them in their communities and within their nations, which means that sometimes the opinions of Country Liaisons may vary from official reports about education in their nations.
+ACEI has an active network of Country Liaisons who inform ACEI about education policies and activities in their respective countries.
+Country Liaisons report information and events as experienced by them in their communities and within their nations; therefore, these reports share the unique perspectives and opinions of Country Liaisons, which may vary from official reports about education in their nations.
 Here are some highlights from four of our country liaisons; please watch the ACEI Exchange and the ACEI News section of our website for additional updates.

 ACEI's Country Liaison from the Philippines, Michelle M. Lalunio, shares the following news: